yongzhenzh/ai-chat-support/README.md

 ollama run llama3
 ```
 Or
-2. Update the .env or docker-compose.yml:
+2. Update the .env or docker-compose.yml to use online mode for LLM:

 USE_ONLINE_LLM=true
-DEEPSEEK_API_KEY=your-api-key-here
+LLM_API_KEY=your-api-key-here

 to switch to online mode by setting USE_ONLINE_LLM=true.